ToposInstitute/RelationalThinking-Book/chp2-dwd.md

 - In the model of the flashing light bulb, (at each time step) each vertex updated its state based only on its current state.

-- In the model of the string of lights, (at each time step) each vertex updated its state only based on the state received from its neighbour.
+- In the model of the string of lights, (at each time step) each vertex updated its state only based on the state received from its neighbor.

 - In the model of the traffic light, (at each time step) the controller updated its state only based on its current state.
 The light bulbs updated their states only based on the input received from the controller.

-The talking friends model will have slighty different features:
+The talking friends model will have slightly different features:

 - In this model, we will see that each vertex will update its state based on both its current state as well as the incoming state.